 The methods in our phonetic fluency training focus directly on improving 5 areas of visual processing, 6 areas of auditory processing, and the 2 areas of tactile/kinesthetic processing that are most critical for reading and learning.
 We train your eyes to track more efficiently.
 Our reading drills are different from other reading fluency programs in that we start by focusing on training your eyes at the most bare-bones level.
 We start with drills that speed up your letter and word recognition processes.
 Then, we build your rapid automatized retrieval, which improves the speed at which you can look at a word, recognize, and say the word.

-We also make sure that students read the drills aloud to build their auditory processing systems at the same time.
+We also make sure that students read the drills out loud to build their auditory processing systems at the same time.
 We have students chart the words per minute they read and mistakes per minute they made each day.
 They love competing against their previous records by seeing their words-per-minute go up and mistakes per minute go down.

 What Do You Do to Improve Reading Fluency?